embedly/embedly-docs/endpoints/1/oembed.rst

 --------

 ``type`` (required)
     The resource type.
-Valid values, along with value-specific parameters, are described below.
+Valid values, along with value-specific parameters are described below.

 ``version`` (required)
     The oEmbed version number.
 This must be 1.0.

 ``title`` (optional)
-    A text title, describing the resource.
+    A text title describing the resource.

 ``author_name`` (optional)
     The name of the author/owner of the resource.